Tay-Sachs Disease - Overview

 Genetic Defects and Enzyme Deficiency

 The fundamental cause of Tay-Sachs disease is mutations in the HEXA gene, which encodes the alpha subunit of the HEX A enzyme.
-This enzyme is responsible for breaking down GM2 gangliosides in the lysosome.
-When enzyme activity is insufficient, lipids gradually accumulate in brain cells, triggering neuronal death.
-The inheritance pattern of the genetic defect is autosomal recessive, so patients must inherit one mutated gene copy from each parent.
+This enzyme is responsible for degrading GM2 ganglioside within lysosomes.
+When enzyme activity is insufficient, lipids accumulate in neurons, leading to cell death.
+The inheritance pattern is autosomal recessive, requiring individuals to inherit two mutated copies of the gene—one from each parent.

-Carrier rates are abnormally high in certain populations, such as Ashkenazi Jews, where the carrier proportion is as high as 1 in 27 to 1 in 50.
-French Canadians from Arkansas, Irish populations, and people from the Lorraine region of France also have higher risks.
-Pre-marital or pre-pregnancy genetic counseling can assist carrier families in assessing risks and conducting genetic testing to reduce the likelihood of having affected offspring.
+Carrier rates are notably high in certain populations, such as up to 1 in 27 to 1 in 50 among Ashkenazi Jews.
+French Canadians from Arkansas, Irish, and Lorraine populations also have increased risks.
+Preconception or prenatal genetic counseling can help carrier couples assess their risk and perform genetic testing to reduce the likelihood of affected offspring.

-• Genetic testing can determine the type of HEXA gene mutation
+• Genetic testing can identify specific HEXA gene mutations

-• High-risk populations are advised to receive genetic counseling before planning a pregnancy
+• High-risk populations are advised to undergo genetic counseling before pregnancy

 Symptoms